gopaczewski/numbers-coding-challenge/README.md

 ## Run

-To ensure the exec-maven plugin will run in a Java 8 VM you must set your JAVA_HOME appropriately, for e.g. insert the following into your ~/.mavenrc:
+To ensure the exec-maven plugin will run in a Java 8 VM you must set your JAVA_HOME appropriately.
+For e.g. on OSX insert the following into your ~/.mavenrc:

 export JAVA_HOME=/Library/Java/JavaVirtualMachines/{jdk-version}/Contents/Home

 Then

-$ cd server/ && mvn compile exec:java
+$ cd server/ && mvn compile exec:exec

+# Client

+The client is a simple load driver that spews random integers at the server.

+## Run

+mvn compile exec:java